NkL-M/Real-Time-Facial-Emotion-Recognition/README.md

 ### 4. ONNX Runtime Inference
 The trained model was exported to ONNX using tf2onnx, for faster inference in deployment.
+In average, exporting the TensorFlow model to ONNX allowed a 4 times speed-up in inference time (TF = 30.56 ms, ONNX = 7.11 ms).

 The detected faces are batched and passed through ONNX Runtime for efficient CPU inference.

 The predictions are computed every N frames (3 in this case) to reduce compute load while keeping the output responsive.
 This can be changed through the global variable `FRAME_PRED_STRIDE` in `params.py`.

 ### 5. Temporal Smoothing
 To further reduces flickering and improves readability, a rolling window is